BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-HANA/HA-for-SAP-HANA-DB.md

 ## 6. Create Floating IP for HANA cluster

-In this section we will be using SIOS Enhanced Azure IP Generic Application which creates the secondary IP Configuration for the given NIC on the VM
+In this section we will be using the SIOS Enhanced Azure IP Generic Application which creates the secondary IP Configuration for the given NIC on the VM

- Azure IP GenApp run the following Azure CLI command to Switch the Secondary IP from one node to the other in a cluster.
+ To use the Azure IP Generic Application, run the following Azure CLI command to Switch the Secondary IP from one node to the other in a cluster.

  ```bash
  az network nic ip-config create --resource-group SIOS-SUSE --nic-name NIC_APP-azsuhana1 --private-ip-address 11.1.2.50 --name S4DDB